 Even if you take all of the steps we’ve laid out here, spring flooding can still happen – and that’s when you can protect your home and property with insurance.

 It’s important to remember that no two insurance plans are exactly the same.
-Most home insurance plans will cover for damage to property caused by basement flooding, but it’s important to review your policy to ensure that you do have coverage.
+Most home insurance in Winnipeg plans will cover for damage to property caused by basement flooding, but it’s important to review your policy to ensure that you do have coverage.
 It’s a good idea to take a look at your policy once a year – this enables you to go over any changes to your life circumstances that might have affected your policy.
 We recommend doing this in the fall, before the winter snow and spring melt.

 Have any questions about basement flooding and your policy?
 Get in touch with us, anytime!